michaelpradel/DeepBugs/README.md

 DeepBugs: Deep Learning to Find Bugs
 ====================================

-DeepBugs is a framework for learning bug detectors from an existing code corpus.
+DeepBugs is a framework for learning name-based bug detectors from an existing code corpus.
 See [this technical report](http://mp.binaervarianz.de/DeepBugs_TR_Nov2017.pdf) for a detailed description.

 Overview
 -------------
 * All commands are called from the main directory.
 * Python code (most of the implementation) and JavaScript code (for extracting data from .js files) are in the `/python` and `/javascript` directories.
 * All data to learn from, e.g., .js files are expected to be in the `/data` directory.
 * All data that is generated, e.g., intermediate representations, are written into the main directory.
-It is recommend to move them into separate directories.
+It is recommended to move them into separate directories.
 * All generated data files have a timestamp as part of the file name.
 Below, all files are used with `*`.
 When running commands multiple times, make sure to use the most recent files.